purushothamreddy686/jfrogpipeline/README.md

 ```
 ## Implementation steps:

-### Settingup code in my local and creating docker file and try to build the code to check any dependencyes with maven.
+### Settingup code in my local system and try to build the code to check any dependencyes with maven created docker file to build docker image.

 ## Created jenkins pipeline using pipleine script to build and push the image to artifactory.(jenkinsfile in repo )
 ```